-Land use in the Deep Creek watershed has rapidly changed over the last twenty years with increased road building and logging.
+Land use in the NiniIchik River watershed has rapidly changed over the last twenty years with increased road building and logging.
 Prior to 1990, much of the watershed was relatively undeveloped with access into the backcountry provided only by trails along seismic lines.
-Logging activity increased after the forested lands were infested by the spruce bark beetle (Dendroctonus rufipennis) and concerns grew about fire danger due to downed or standing beetle-Point source concerns killed trees. identified at the start of the project included road building and logging.
-Nonpoint source pollution concerns were related to sedimentation and increasing urbanization.
+Logging activity increased after the forested lands were infested by the spruce bark beetle (Dendroctonus rufipennis) and concerns grew about fire danger due to downed or standing beetle-killed trees.
+Point source concerns identified at the start of the project included road building and logging.
+Non-point source pollution concerns were related to sedimentation and increasing urbanization.